AdobeDocs/experience-manager-desktop-app.en/help/install-upgrade.md

    ![Upon login the app displays the DAM contents](assets/firstview_da2.png "Upon login the app displays the DAM contents")

-1. (AEM 6.5.1 or above) If you are using desktop app with AEM 6.5.1 or later, upgrade S3 or Azure connector to version 1.10.4 or later.
+1. (Experience Manager 6.5.1 or later) If you are using desktop app with Experience Manager 6.5.1 or later, upgrade S3 or Azure connector to version 1.10.4 or later.
 See [Azure connector](https://helpx.adobe.com/experience-manager/6-5/sites/deploying/using/data-store-config.html#AzureDataStore) or [S3 connector](https://helpx.adobe.com/experience-manager/6-5/sites/deploying/using/data-store-config.html#AmazonS3DataStore).

    If you are an Adobe Managed Services (AMS) customer, contact Adobe Customer Care.